klephron/listed/README.md

 ## Development

-See `mise.toml` and `pyproject.toml` for development tools and dependencies.
+See `pyproject.toml` for development tools and dependencies.